Italy

 Morning:

 We begin the day in the hotel meeting room with a lecture on Florentine sculpture.
 The presentation by a local art historian examines the development of the art form from antiquity through the Renaissance with special emphasis on the works of Ghiberti, Donatello, and Michelangelo.
 We'll walk to the Bargello where an art historian will lead us through the museum and examine the development of sculpture from antiquity through the Renaissance with special emphasis on the works of Ghiberti, Donatello, and Michelangelo.
 Notable works include Donatello's David and bronzes by Cellini and Giambologna.
-Our local expert will then lead us back toward the market of San Lorenzo where we'll learn about this imposing structure.
-Inside the Liberty-style covered market vendors sell fruits, vegetables and all kinds of meat and fowl, gelato, pastries, and coffee.
+Our local expert will then lead us back toward San Lorenzo where we'll learn about this imposing structure and its unfinished facade.

 Lunch: